 President, American Fluoridation Society

-(Words in Text: 698)

 No one who has watched events unfold in Flint, Mich. can feel anything but deep frustration that a city’s water supply became tainted and undrinkable—largely because of decisions that seem to have placed cost-cutting ahead of human health.
 Unfortunately, a handful of people opposed to community water fluoridation are trying to hijack the water crisis in Flint to push their own agenda.
 Needless to say, fluoride critics ignore key facts along the way.